zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where, as usual, \\(x = k a\\) is the size parameter, and \\(a\\) is the radius of the bounding sphere of the particle.

 Eqn.
 22.3 can be interpreted as follows.
 Imagine a particle with \\(x \gg 1\\), such that the laws of geometric optics are applicable.
 We isolate a central ray that passes through the particle along the diameter of the bounding sphere.
 According to Eqn.
-22.1, this ray experiences a significant amount of reflection and refraction neither inside nor outside the particle.
+22.1, this ray experiences a significant amount of reflection neither inside nor outside the particle.
 On the other hand, inside, the associated electromagnetic wave undergoes a change of phase velocity and, potentially, a degree of absorption.
-If we model the internal field in the vicinity of the ray as a plane wave proportional to \\(\exp(i m k z)\\), then the expression of the electric field at the back of the particle is
+If we model the internal field in the vicinity of the ray as a plane wave with the wavenumber \\(m k\\), then the expression of the electric field at the back of the particle is

 $$ \tag{22.4}
 \begin{aligned}